DNA used in exoneration? No

 Sabrina's Wrongful Conviction

-Sabrina Butler-Smith was a Mississippi teenager who was convicted of murder and child abuse in the death of her nine-month-old son, Walter.
-She was later exonerated of all wrongdoing.
+Sabrina Butler-Smith was a Mississippi teenager when she became a victim of wrongful conviction due to false or misleading forensic evidence and prosecutorial misconduct.
+She endured six and a half years in prison, two years and nine months of which were on death row.
+She has since been exonerated of all wrongdoing.
 She is one of only two women in the United States exonerated from death row.

 Sabrina's murder trial commenced in March 1990.
 At the trial, prosecutors sought to prove that Sabrina's account of the events leading to her son's death were false, and that she had inflicted the fatal wounds intentionally.
 Sabrina did not testify at her trial, and was convicted of both murder and child abuse, becoming the only woman on Mississippi's Death Row at the time.